ekomsSavior/info_glow/README.md

 ##  Staying Updated

-If you've already cloned Info Glow, you can pull the latest sparkle updates like this:
+If you've already cloned Info Glow, you can pull the latest updates like this:

 bash:
 cd info_glow